Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Mathematical Background

 \subsubsection{Policy Gradient Methods}

-With \textit{policy gradient methods} \cite{sutton1999policy, peters2006policy, silver2014deterministic, lillicrap2015continuous, mnih2016asynchronous, duan2016benchmarking}, the policy is explicitly parameterized, often as a deep feed-forward neural network, $\pi=\pi_\theta$.
+In this work we use \textit{policy gradient methods} \cite{peters2006policy}, where the policy is explicitly parameterized often as a deep feed-forward neural network, $\pi=\pi_\theta$.
 Here $\theta$ is a vector of adjustable network parameters.
 A simple (and widely used) stochastic policy is constructed as a diagonal Gaussian distribution, where the actions are uncorrelated as all non-diagonal entries of the covariance matrix are zero